 MLB live streams in the US: Where to watch online

-ESPN, the home of some nationally-broadcast games, is on Sling TV, one of the best streaming service options for watching MLB games — and one of the most affordable ways to cut the cord.
+This customizability helps ensure Sling is one of the best streaming service options, for watching MLB games — and one of the most affordable ways to cut the cord.

 For out-of-market games, you can get MLB.TV ($25 per month/$129 per year), is also streaming the game, but if you want more than just baseball, it's not a complete solution.
 T-Mobile customers get free MLB.TV, along with a free subscription to the sports site The Athletic.